Last Updated: 4/13/23 | April 13th, 2023

 - Free breakfast

 While I thought the lack of a common area detracted from the overall social atmosphere of this hostel, it does have a pub that offers cheap and filling food and drinks.
-The dorm rooms are clean and modern, and each has its own shower.
+The dorm rooms are spacious and modern, and each has its own shower/bathroom.
+The beds are basic though (metal bunks) and there are no privacy curtains, but the mattresses are decent.
 It’s located right in the heart of the Red Light District, so it’s a bit wild on the weekends!
 It’s one of the best hostels in the city!

 The Bulldog Hotel at a glance: